hubert123s/e-commerce-selenium/README.md

 Scenario 8: Verify add to cart

+Scenario 9: Verify first item from results can be removed from the cart

 Scenario 9: Check if can type greater amount than available

 Scenario 10: Check successful comparison between two products.